 Could you benefit from coaching to achieve your goals in life and work?
 Are you looking for coaching solidly grounded in research and experience?
-I’m a psychologist in London who coaches self-directed people towards better lives, by teaching skills from recent research in psychology.
-I offer coaching in a range of life and performance skills that have been shown in studies to enhance performance, success and life satisfaction.
-I coach those skills as part of a structured coaching process to ensure that you can achieve tangible results in a clear timeframe.
+We are psychologists in London who coaches self-directed people towards better lives, by teaching skills from recent research in psychology.
+We offer coaching in a range of life and performance skills that have been shown in studies to enhance performance, success and life satisfaction.
+We coach those skills as part of a structured coaching process to ensure that you can achieve tangible results in a clear timeframe.

 Life and performance coaching take their lead from sports coaching, where athletes use a trainer to focus and hone their efforts so that they achieve superior performance in the competitive arena.
-Like sports coaching, the coaching I provide is largely directed towards future goals, and just as a sports coach doesn’t treat injured athletes, whilst coaching I aim avoid focusing on areas of past pain and injury.
-However, my background in Clinical as well as Occupational Psychology allows me to go there if the client wants and needs help.
+Like sports coaching, the coaching we provide is largely directed towards future goals, and just as a sports coach doesn’t treat injured athletes, whilst coaching we aim avoid focusing on areas of past pain and injury.
 Each of us has weaknesses as well as areas of untapped potential.
-My broader expertise allows me to help you to achieve sufficient strength in your areas of weakness to sustain your drive in your areas of strength.
+Our broader expertise allows us to help you to achieve sufficient strength in your areas of weakness to sustain your drive in your areas of strength.

 Life and Performance Skills

 The ability to remain mindful of what we’re doing and what’s going on around us has become an important skill in improving task focus and reducing the over-arousal that can inhibit performance.
 Originally a Buddhist practice, mindfulness has crossed over into the mainstream and is now taught shorn of its religious trappings.
-I have completed two courses of mindfulness training and can introduce you to the practice of mindfulness skills. ^Top
+We can introduce you to the practice of mindfulness skills. ^Top

 Forgiveness and Gratitude